paulowe/gcp/analyzing-billing-data.md

 ## Analyzing Billing Data

+[Sample billing dataset](gs://cloud-training/archinfra/export-billing-example.csv) can be found on that gcp bucket

 Learn how to perform the following tasks quickly:

 1. Export JSON/CSV billing data to Cloud Storage